Grappe501/arkansas-political-history/site/src/content/pages/misc/arkansas-political-history-project.md

 tags:
   - migration:uncategorized
 ---
 # Arkansas Political History Project
-## Daily Build Log — 2025-03-26
+## Daily Build Log - 2025-03-26

 ### 1. What We Worked On Today
 Established the foundational direction for the Arkansas Political History Project.
 Defined the project as a long-term, evidence-based historical system rather than a traditional website.
 Outlined a modular architecture prioritizing provenance, claims-based knowledge, and additive history.
-Decided to build an externalized “Brain of the Build” using versioned markdown files as the project’s cognitive memory.
+Decided to build an externalized "Brain of the Build" using versioned markdown files as the project's cognitive memory.

 ### 2. New Decisions Made
 - Decision: Build a markdown-based external memory system for the entire project.